-This access would serve a new access road which would describe a loop to the north of the walled garden providing access to the west of the application site.
+This access would serve a new access road which would describe a loop to the north of the walled garden providing access to the west of the application site and Binfield House and its associated accommodation.
 Part of its length would include the existing drive from Binfield House to Terrace Road North.
 This drive would be stopped-off to vehicles so that its eastern end would just serve Binfield Surgery and the two dwellings lying either side of the access to Terrace Road North (Pelham Lodge and Binfield House Lodge).

-The proposed access road would have a footway on its western side from where it joins Knox Green up to a point where a footpath link is proposed through the walled garden.
+The proposed access road would have a footway on its western side from where it joins Knox Green upto a point where a footpath link is proposed through the walled garden.
 To the north and west of this the access would be a shared surface with planted margins.
 The existing footpath link from Stevenson Drive would be retained.